Dental Crowns and Bridges

 Designed to fit over your tooth like a “cap,” a crown actually replaces your whole tooth structure with a new porcelain tooth.
 Your new tooth is custom designed to match your existing teeth and will function just like your natural tooth, while protecting your natural root structure.
 A crown will allow you to eat, chew, floss, and brush just as you always did, and high quality porcelain is a very reliable and durable replacement for your tooth.

 A tooth that has sustained excessive wear, a root canal, an injury, or a severe fracture may be a good candidate for a porcelain crown.
 The process typically takes a couple of appointments and two to four weeks to complete from start to finish.
-You will wear a temporary crown while a dental laboratory fabricates your crown based on Dr. Patel or Dr. Girgis’s direction.
+You will wear a temporary crown while a dental laboratory fabricates your crown based on Dr. Patel's or Dr. Spinuso's direction.
 Once your crown is complete, you’ll have full function and beauty restored to your smile and no one will ever notice your dental work.

 What Is a Dental Bridge?